TomKealy/TomKealy.github.io/_posts/2024-01-28-what-p-values-mean.md

 ## How to Interpret Experiment Results {% sidenote 2 'This example was supplied by: https://www.scribbr.com/statistics/p-value/'%}

-Let’s say you want to know whether there’s a difference in longevity between two groups of mice fed on different diets, diet A and diet B. You can statistically test the difference between these two diets using a two-tailed t test.
+Let’s say you want to know whether there’s a difference in longevity between two groups of mice fed on different diets, diet A and diet B. You can statistically test the difference between these two diets using a two-tailed t-test.
+We consider the following hypotheses:

 * __Null hypothesis (H0)__: there is no difference in longevity between the two groups.
 * __Alternative hypothesis (H1)__: there is a difference in longevity between the two groups.